RandOhm: Mitigating Impedance Side-channel Attacks using Randomized Circuit Configurations: Results

-For a profile attack we perform TIMA\cite{monfared2023leakyohm}.
-We initiate the attack at the first clock-cycle when the shares of the first key byte and the first input byte shares are loaded into the target.
+Here, we perform TIMA~\cite{monfared2023leakyohm} against the masked AES implementation.
+We initiate the attack at the first clock cycle when the shares of the first key byte and the first input byte shares are loaded into the target.
 This approach allows TIMA to directly attack the key (share) registers, bypassing any masked operations in subsequent clock cycles.
-During the Profiling Stage, we conduct two sets of experiments in \textit{1GHz-3GHz} frequency range with 5000 frequency points: 1) we collect 10,000 traces to create templates for the masked key registers without utilizing \textit{RandOhm}.
+During the profiling phase, we conduct two sets of experiments in \textit{1GHz-3GHz} frequency range with 5000 frequency points: 1) we collect 10,000 traces to create templates for the masked key registers without utilizing \textit{RandOhm}.
 2) Then we activate \textit{RandOhm} and perform the profiling stage for 100,000 traces.
 TIMA profiling is conducted independently for each bit of all key shares.
-It's important to note that the shares are generated in a uniformly random manner, and each trace contributes to template all target bits.
+Note that the shares are generated in a uniformly random manner, and each trace contributes to template of all target bits.
 Specifically, for templating each target bit, we approximately have 10,000 traces where a target bit of the concerned share is 0b0 in the first scenario.
-After the profiling stage, adversary attempts to guess the key based on limited number of attack traces.
-Here, to analyze the information leakage we use a simple Difference of Mean (DM) metric.
-This means that for an specific profiled target key bit we have: ($DM_{b_t} = Abs(Mean(Tr|b_t=0b0)-Mean(Tr|b_t=0b1))$).
-If $DM$ is large enough to be distinguished (in terms of relative SNR), adversary can effectively perform the template attack.
+After the profiling stage, the adversary attempts to guess the key based on a limited number of attack traces.
+Here, to analyze the information leakage, we use a simple Difference of Mean (DM) metric.
+This means that for a specific profiled target key bit we have: ($DM_{b_t} = Abs(Mean(Tr|b_t=0b0)-Mean(Tr|b_t=0b1))$).
+If $DM$ is large enough to be distinguished (in terms of relative SNR), the adversary can effectively perform the template attack.

-Figure \ref{fullkey} shows the the impedance DM leakage for two target bits of masked keys in frequency domain.
+Fig.~\ref{fullkey} shows the the impedance DM leakage for two target bits of masked keys in frequency domain.
 It is clearly observed that \textit{RandOhm} contributes to impedance profile randomization.
-Note that DM leakage is averaged over 100,000 traces for MTD-enabled implantation compared to 10,000 traces in the regular AES-DOM implementation.
+Note that DM leakage is averaged over 100,000 traces for MTD-enabled implementation compared to 10,000 traces in the regular AES-DOM implementation.

-\subsubsection{Non-Profiled Attacks}
+\subsection{Non-Profiled Attacks}